pernorc85/webgl-water/README.md

     ray = surfacePoint - eye\
     reflectedRay = reflect(ray, surfacePointNormal)\
     refractedRay = refract(ray, surfacePointNormal, n_air/n_water)\
-    Calculated the intersectPoint with Cube, sample the color on Cube(getWallColor), which composes tileColor and causticsColor
+    Calculated the intersectPoint of reflectedRay/refractedRay with Cube, sample the color on Cube(getWallColor), which composes tileColor and causticsColor\
+    gl_FragColor = mix(reflectedColor, refractedColor, alpha = (1 - fresnel)*length(refractedRay))

 causticsShader is generating causticsTex:\
     There is a light-wave-front mesh.\